Kunitachi Station

 Kunitachi Station (国立駅, Kunitachi-eki) is a passenger railway station located in the city of Kunitachi, Tokyo, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kunitachi Station is served by the Chūō Line (Rapid).
 It is 34.5 kilometers from the terminus of the line at Tokyo Station.

 Station layout

 The station has one elevated side platform (platform 1) and one island platform (platforms 2 and 3), serving a total of three tracks.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Kunitachi Station opened on 1 April 1926.
+It was named by taking one kanji from the names of the stations of either station adjacent to it at the time (Kokubunji and Tachikawa).
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.

 Passenger statistics

 In fiscal 2019, the JR station was used by an average of 53,532 passengers daily (boarding passengers only) making it the 67th busiest JR East station.